-- Promoting and delivering biodynamic principles and practice, as developed by Gerda Boyesen, in the public, private, voluntary and community sectors and in the fields of medicine, psychology, psychotherapy, integrated medicine, health, education, humanities, arts, science and community development.
+» Promoting and delivering biodynamic principles and practice, as developed by Gerda Boyesen, in to the field of medicine, and in to the public, private, voluntary and community sectors and in the fields of psychology, psychotherapy, integrated medicine, health, education, humanities, arts, science and community development

 » Conducting longitudinal and other research work into how biodynamic therapies are effective in the treatment and case of clients suffering from a variety of specific conditions or as a result of specific life circumstances.

 » Conducting research work into the unconscious processes, their effects upon both physical and mental health and how this affects the structure and function of community and society.

 » Qualifying and licensing its graduates for professional, academic and consultancy work in the biodynamic field.
 Graduates have excellent prospects for proceeding into private practice as biodynamic psychotherapists and practitioners.

 » Providing consultancy and delivering quality services to business, health and social service providers and others.

 » Maintaining and publishing the IOBM Register of Licenced Biodynamic Practitioners which gives details of IOBM Biodynamic Practitioners who offer consultations, treatments and sessions to those seeking our professional services.

 » Offering consultations, treatments, block therapy and a range of referral and other services through the long established Biodynamic Clinic.
 In this structure clients have the overview of the Clinical Director, Mary Molloy and can work with her (by request) in addition to working with IOBM Licensed Biodynamic Practitioners who are the consultant staff of the The Biodynamic Clinic.

 » Developing relationships with partner organisations in the academic, voluntary and corporate sectors and with other service providers.